 In the US, OSHA Takes Care of the Welfare and Standard Enforcement

-OSHA has been rigorous in the implementation of its rules and regulations contained in their latest 29 CFR 1910.178 standard.
+OSHA has been rigorous in the implementation of its rules and regulations contained in its latest 29 CFR 1910.178 standard.

-The primary function of the OSHA is to ensure the safety and wellbeing of the forklift operator.
-OSHA advocate employers for the placement of safety program that will protect the operators while performing their job.
-Inspectors are visiting workplaces to ensure that such directive is being implemented by the company.
+The primary function of the OSHA is to ensure the safety and well-being of the forklift operator.
+OSHA advocates employers for the placement of safety programs that will protect the operators while performing their jobs.
+Inspectors are visiting workplaces to ensure that such directives is being implemented by the company.

 Cases Where OSHA Imposed Hefty Fines